dominixz/PoEUnFreeze/README.md

 3. Run the executable there.
 It doesn't matter if you run it before or after PoE starts.
 4. If you have issues where PoE still freezes but your computer doesn't, run the executable as an administrator instead.
 That should cause it to recover PoE.

-## Is this Allowed?

-The tool does not interact with the game client in any way that's not allowed.
-It reads from the client.txt file, which is explicitly allowed by GGG.
-Other than that, all it does is modify the process affinity/priority exactly as if you were using the task manager.
-This means it should be completely fine to use.

 ## FAQ

 ### I open the process, but nothing seems to happen.